How to Cite the CDC Website

 To cite the CDC website, you almost always treat the agency itself as the author.
 Your citation must include the author, the date the page was published or last reviewed, the title of the page or article, and the URL.
 For styles like MLA and Chicago, you often have to list the full government hierarchy: United States, Department of Health and Human Services, and then the Centers for Disease Control and Prevention.
 The specific format for punctuation and italics depends on whether you’re using APA, MLA, or Chicago style.
+Each section below shows you exactly how to cite the CDC website in that style.

 Who is the Author?

 The first piece of any citation is the author.
 When you look at a CDC webpage, you probably won’t see a single person’s name attached.
 That’s because the author is the entire organization.
 This is called a “corporate author.”
 The Centers for Disease Control and Prevention is the expert group responsible for the information.
-Think of it like a movie; you might credit the director, but the studio (like Disney or Warner Bros.) is the corporate entity that produced it.
+Think of it like a movie.
+You might credit the director, but the studio (like Disney or Warner Bros.) is the corporate entity that produced it.
 The CDC is the studio behind the public health data.

 For some citation styles, you also need to acknowledge the CDC’s place in the government’s family tree.
 The chain of command is a clunky but necessary detail.
 The Centers for Disease Control and Prevention is part of the U.S. Department of Health and Human Services.
-This full hierarchy is sometimes required to give the complete, official name of the source, adding a layer of bureaucratic filigree to your citation.
+This full hierarchy is sometimes required to give the complete, official name of the source, adding a layer of bureaucratic detail to your citation.

 Quick Tip: Always use the full name, “Centers for Disease Control and Prevention,” in your main reference list or works cited entry.
 You can use the acronym “CDC” in the body of your paper after you’ve introduced the full name once.